jz2cao/VMWare_Customer_Analytcis/README.md

 # VMWare_Customer_Analytcis

 ## Objective
-Predict which form of content (target column) a user is most likely to engage on purchase based on their behaviours in the platform.
+Predict which form of content (target column) a user is most likely to engage on based on their behaviours in the platform.
 Target data is heavily imbalanced.

 ## Project flow